papr8ka/-lwjgl-basics-wiki/FrameBufferObjects.md

 Another use for render-to-texture is for post-processing effects; i.e. rendering your sprites to an offscreen texture as large as the game window, and then render that texture to the screen with a shader which applies the effects.

+## A Quick Note

+Before continuing, it should be pointed out that using FBOs, especially rendering to them every frame, may not lead to the best performance.
+This is because they require many state switch, batch flushes, buffer clears, and shader updating (i.e. sending new viewport size).
+Use them wisely.

 ## Frame Buffer Objects

 In OpenGL, in order to render-to-texture, we need to set up a Frame Buffer Object (FBO).
 We will use the Framebuffer utility to make things a bit easier.
 You can loosely think of FBOs as a means of "switching screens" in GL.
 Generally you render to the default "screen" of the Display (or **back buffer**), but with an FBO you can define other screens to render to.